UM OUTDOOR EDUCATION WORKSHOP

 “The most important lesson I will walk away with is the fact that I can do it too.”

 This course is listed as EVST 295 and is available for 3 credits.
-There is a separate $295 fee for the course, payable to MOLA, which includes instruction, reading materials, equipment, and transportation.
-If you want the 3 credits to show up on your transcript, you must pay the university a fee of $135.
+There is a separate $495 fee for the course, payable to MOLA, which includes instruction, reading materials, equipment, and transportation.
+If you want the 3 credits to show up on your transcript, you must pay the university a separate fee.
 You can avoid that fee and simply include the course on your resume.
 Financial aid may be used in some instances to cover costs.

 The credits for the course may count towards full time student status or graduation requirements only with the approval of an advisor.
 Previous students have counted it towards both required and elective courses.
 There are no prerequisites for the course, and it is offered every semester.

 Consent of the instructor is required to register for the course, after which you may register through CyberBear or at our first official class meeting.
-If you want to hold a spot in the class, you may do so with a $50 deposit.
+If you want to hold a spot in the class, you may do so with a $100 deposit.
 The class fills quickly, so let us know as soon as possible if you or someone you know is interested.
-Please feel free to contact MOLA with any other questions.